r-karimi/vesicle-picker/README.md

 ## Tips ##

 - We recommend experimenting with different model architectures and downsampling factors to find a good trade-off between accuracy and speed when processing a full dataset.
 We have found that good recall when finding vesicles is usually unncessary for obtaining a structure.
-A small set of high-quality vesicles are usually more informative than many vesicles mixed in with junk.
+A small set of high-quality vesicles are usually more informative than vesicles mixed in with junk, so don't be afraid of stringently filtering your vesicles.

 - If you're able to generate good 2D classes of a membrane protein complex with Vesicle Picker, these particles can be used for template matching and training a Topaz model to obtain a larger and more well-centered particle stack for subsequent 3D reconstruction and refinement.

-- When performing 2D classification, particularly when searching for small membrane proteins and protein complexes, we found that it is important to
+- When performing 2D classification, particularly when searching for small membrane proteins and protein complexes, we found that it is important to perform at least 40 iterations of expectation-maximization.
+We also typically increase the batchsize per class to 150 or 200.
+Finally, we almost always see better results when we disable the `Recenter 2D classes` parameter.

+- We typically iterate 2D classification and selection of promising 2D classes several times.
+In early iterations, we enable the `Force Max over poses/shifts` parameter to efficiently classify large numbers of particles.
+In later iterations, where images of proteins in membranes are enriched, we typical disable the `Force Max over poses/shifts` parameter to better resolve low SNR particles within membranes.

 ## Reference ##